 I was living in Stockbridge, Massachusetts the first time I ate a searing hot pepper.
-It was one of those long, pointy, skinny peppers popular in Asian dishes that arrived on my plate at a neighborhood Thai restaurant.
-I figured if it was on the plate, I was supposed to eat it.
+It was one of those long, pointy, skinny numbers popular in Asian dishes.
+Since it arrived on my plate at a neighborhood Thai restaurant, I figured I was supposed to eat it.
 Who knew?
-Seconds after chewing it up and swallowing part of it, a volcano erupted in my stomach.
-Water was absolutely useless in quenching the fire.
+Seconds after chewing it up and swallowing part of it, a volcano erupted in my stomach all the way up to my throat.
+Water was absolutely useless.
 A friend sitting across from me had an untouched Piña Colada in front of him.
 Boom!
-I downed the whole thing in about 3 gulps.
+I gulped down the whole thing in about 3 seconds.
 The waitress found some milk tucked away in the kitchen to help the cause.
 It was my last Thai restaurant for a very long time, and I learned a very valuable lesson in treating peppers with respect.

-I use peppers in LOTS of dishes, and I’m far from alone.
-After all, they show up in food all around the world from Asia, Spain, Italy, South America, Central America, and North Africa, to the Middle East.
+Having learned my lesson, I use peppers in LOTS of dishes today, and I’m far from alone.
+Follow the equator around the globe, and you’ll see that they show up in food from Asia, Spain, Italy, South America, Central America, and North Africa, and the Middle East.

 But my favorite part of the book is the diversity of the recipes.
 Judith shares 250 recipes from Mexico, Puerto Rico, Indonesia, and from the Caribbean and many other areas of the world.
 How do I know?
 Because the intro to each recipe provides a brief exploration of its roots.

 If you’re a vegetarian, I should mention this is not a vegetarian cookbook.
 There are a large number of vegetarian recipes in the cookbook for desserts, appetizers, condiments, sides and a few main dishes.
 Many of them are vegan friendly too.
 But most of the main dishes incorporate either fish or meat.
 Obviously you can have some fun with substitutions, but I didn’t want you to be surprised.